Your first codemod

 Find

 When trying to locate specific nodes in your AST, it helps to think about it like finding DOM nodes with jQuery.
-Every node has a type and in most cases it's as simple a 'finding' all of the nodes in your AST that match that type, then filtering by an attribute of that node to determine if it's the one you're looking for.
+Every node has a type, and in most cases, it's as simple as 'finding' all of the nodes in your AST matching that type, then filtering by an attribute of that node to determine if it's the one you're looking for.

-Given this file, let's try and locate a ImportDeclaration with the source my-module.
+Given this file, let's try and locate an ImportDeclaration with the source my-module.

 import { foo, bar } from 'my-module'; // We're looking for this one